clickonrefresh/DisruptivePortfolio-BusinessManagementSuite/README.md

 --------------------------------------------------------------

-## Automated Deployment of a suite of Distuptive Browser Based Applications to manage a portfolio and business.
+## Automated Deployment of a suite of Disruptive Browser Based Applications to manage a portfolio and business.
 ----------------------------------------------------------------------------------------------------------------

+#### Suited for I.T.
+Proffessionals

 ------------------------------------
 ## Dockerized & Packaged Browser-Based Apps Included: